 Autumn.
 It's a beautiful time of the year to watch the leaves fall… into your gutters.
 And if you didn't get them cleaned out in the fall, you have an even worse mess to deal with in the spring or early summer.

-Leaf blowers are great at clearing dry, crisp leaves on the ground.
-They just don’t work so well on gutters.
+Leaf blowers are great at clearing dry, crisp leaves on the ground, but they don’t work so well on gutters.

-Simply conect this u-shaped wand to the end of your telescoping wand.
+Simply connect this u-shaped wand to the end of your telescoping wand.
 Stick it inside your gutters at an angle and go wild.
-The high pressure spray will blast away the leaves in seconds.
-Plus, the waste water will help clear the downspouts.
+The high-pressure spray will blast away the leaves in seconds.
+Plus, the wastewater will help clear the downspouts.

 Here’s the only downside: you’re going to get dirty and wet.
 Rain falls down.
 So does pressure washer spray.
 Before you start, make sure that you’re wearing protective eyewear and a hat.

 When you're all finished cleaning the leaves out of the gutters with your pressure washer setup, they'll be littering the walkways and patios where they've landed.
 You didn't want them in your gutters, but you definitely don't want them all over your walkways.

 The best way to clean up the mess that has landed where you can see it is with a water broom.
 These handy accessories will sweep away the mess while giving your walkways, decking, and patios a fresh clean look of their own.
 There are different kinds to choose from, and it's important that you choose the kind that works best with your washer.

 If your pressure washer produces at least 2.3 GPM and 2700 PSI, you can equip yourself with a TriKleener Deluxe professional water broom, which has three nozzles for cleaning a wider area with ease.

 However, if your pressure washer produces less than 2.3 GPM and 2700 PSI, you'll want to opt for the BiKleener water broom with two nozzles, as the lower PSI will clean better when spread through only two nozzles instead of three.